Beneficiary Tax Impact Calculator

 2. Enter inherited investment values and original cost basis.

-3. Enter your current marginal income tax rate.
+3. Enter your marginal income tax rate for the scenario you want to model.

 4. Enter your state income tax rate.